MORE-Platform/more-deployment-docker/SETUP_LIMESURVEY.md

       11. Add the role `MORE Survey Manager` created earlier to the list of `Global roles for new users`
       12. Save and close
       13. Enable the plugin
-6. Congratulation, you should be done!
+6. Congratulations, you should be done!